gadicc/espruino-gc-meteor/README.md

 All the code is in the `gc-meteor-full.js` file, it was just easier to work like this in the new IDE.
-Regarding the `gc-` prefix, this is to emphasize that these aren't official packages for sockjs and meteor, but partial implementations by me.
+Regarding the `gc-` prefix, this is to emphasize that these aren't official packages for SockJS and Meteor, but partial implementations by me.
 I guess router could be just `router`, after I've spent more time with it.

-API's for Router and SockJS below, but you don't really need to use them directly beyond including them.
-The Meteor example from the video follows below, and the actual website code is in the `website` directory.
+API's for Router and SockJS are below, but you don't really need to use them directly beyond including them.
+The Meteor example from the video follows below first, and the actual website code is in the `website` directory.

+Discussion on Espruino board: http://forum.espruino.com/conversations/1020/ Discussion on Meteor group: https://groups.google.com/forum/#!topic/meteor-talk/SYCjJk5cpPo

-== Meteor Example ==
+### Meteor Example

 Obviously in the future there'll be a cleaner API, possibly OO (see note above), and examples for how to make your own collections and methods for servos,